carlos-molina/contraval/README.md

 # Contributors

-*  Abubkr A. Abdelsadiq: developed the macros as part of his PhD dissertation (2012) at University of Newcastle, UK.
+*  Abubkr A. Abdelsadiq developed the macros as part of his PhD dissertation (2012) at University of Newcastle, UK.
 *  Ionnis Sfyrakis from University of Newcastle, UK (Ioannis.Sfyrakis@newcastle.ac.uk) implemented